Steffen Nkansah

-Steffen Nkansah (born 7 April 1996) is a German professional footballer who plays as a defender for Erzgebirge Aue.
+Steffen Nkansah (born 7 April 1996) is a German professional footballer who plays as a defender for Regionalliga Südwest club FC 08 Homburg.

 Career

 Nkansah joined Eintracht Braunschweig in 2017 from Borussia Mönchengladbach II.
 He made his professional debut on 18 August 2017, in a 2.
 Bundesliga match against FC Erzgebirge Aue.

 Personal life

 Nkansah was born in Münster to a German mother and a Ghanaian father.